 Filliform warts are long and slender in appearance.
 These form when a strain of the human papilloma virus (HPV), causes the top layer of the skin to grow too rapidly.

 Furthermore, periungual warts develop under and around the fingernails and toenails.
 They have a rough surface, and may affect the shape of the nail and may be painful.
 Mosaic warts grow in clusters and form a “tile-like” pattern, often developing on the palms of the hands and soles of the feet.

 Warts can affect anyone.

 Certain strains of the human papilloma virus (HPV) can cause warts.
 This virus affects the skin and moist membranes (mucosa) of the body.
 There are more than 100 different strains of HPV, which cause different types of warts.

 HPV is passed on through close skin-to-skin contact.
 It can also be transmitted indirectly by contact with contaminated objects, particularly in areas surrounding swimming pools.

-At Appearances Aesthetics, we offer electrolysis to treat warts.
+At Appearances Aesthetics, we offer advanced electrolysis to treat warts.
 This method is extremely accurate, particularly compared to laser treatment which may spread outside the wart.

 Does Advanced Electrolysis hurt?